Eggshell is a biodegradable item that you can collect from kitchen scraps and use it throughout the garden to add nutrients for plants.

 Scatter some crushed eggshells around the base of the tomato seedling on the soil surface to prevent cutworm.
 It sounds weird but I never had any cutworm problem (knock on wood).

 Eggshells improve drainage on the soil.
-Add crushed eggshells when you till the soil to adds aeration and improves drainage in the garden.
+Add crushed eggshells when you till the soil to add aeration and improve garden drainage.

 Add crushed eggshells to the potting mix for container gardens.
 It improves drainage and provides nutrients for the plants.